mulefish/flask_slow_pdf_server/README.md

-# setup ( on my macos ) : windows or linux will be different
+# I used a virutal env to setup flask on my macos setup ( on my macos ) : windows or linux will be different.
+If you do not need a virtual... skip this step
 ENV
 python3 -m venv env
 cd env/bin
 source  activate
 DEPS
-pip3 install requests
 pip3 install flask
 pip3 freeze > requirements.txt
 pip3 install -r requirement.txt